 It can be given as three or four numbers.
 For example –

 The first number is the eccentric (lowering portion.)

 The second is any pause at the bottom of the eccentric (also known as the midpoint.)

-The third is the lifting phase, while the last number is any squeeze or hold in the contracted position.
+The four is the squeeze or contraction in the contracted position.

 Sometimes, the fourth number will be omitted, so you’d get:

 A 3:1:1:1 tempo would be a 3-second eccentric, a 1-second pause on the chest, a 1-second lifting phase, and a 1-second gap (as you squeeze the pecs and triceps) before beginning your next rep.